davidptsmith/davidptsmith/README.md

 University of Western Australia, 2022 *expected completion*

+**Master of Architecture**

-- Master of Architecture at University of Western Australia, 2019
+University of Western Australia, 2019

-- Bachelor of Design with a Double Major in Architecture & Integrated Design at University of Western Australia, 2016
+**Bachelor of Design with a Double Major in Architecture & Integrated Design**

+University of Western Australia, 2016

 <br/>